Anna-Voronina/tweety/README.md

 </div>
 <br>

-Welcome to [Tweety] (https://tweety-pi.vercel.app/)!
+Welcome to [Tweety](https://tweety-pi.vercel.app/)!
 We're so glad that you're here.
 Tweety is a great way to meet new people, stay connected with them, and share your thoughts and ideas with the world.

 ## What is Tweety?